gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

   depended on the source file being modified.

 The most important result of these differences is that order of compilation is never significant in GNAT.
-There is no situation in which one is required to do one compilation before another.
+There is no situation in which you are required to do one compilation before another.
 What shows up as order of compilation requirements in the traditional Ada library becomes, in GNAT, simple source dependencies; in other words, there is only a set